2001 S. Barrington room 118 WLA, CA 90025 310-403-7108

 Chinese medicine is best known in the west through acupuncture but the medicine encompasses much more than that.
 Acupuncturists in China are known as zhenjiu (针灸) doctors or acupuncture and moxibustion doctors.
 Moxibustion is the burning of special herbs near the acupuncture points and many practitioners only do moxibustion.
 The field also has specialties of tui na (推拿) or manual massage therapy, as well as qi gong (气功), tai ji quan (太极拳) and other adjunct therapies.
 Whether a person is practicing herbs, acupuncture or tui na, the fundamentals of medicine remain the same and vital to clinical success.

-I also ran a website taiqi.com for almost 20 years.
+I also ran a website called taiqi.com for almost 25 years.
 I sold the name recently and now own taiqi.me